jameysharp/reader-py/README.md

   very small number of feeds which implement the RFC5005 standard.
   (Details on that below.)
 Any other RSS or Atom feed won't work at all.

-- caches extremely aggressively.
-Once it has fetched a feed from an upstream site, it will never fetch that feed again.
-This makes it pretty useless as an actual feed reader for day-to-day use.

 - may overwhelm your web browser if you access a feed with a particularly large number of posts.
 It will send you summary data about all of them at once, and worse, your browser may try to preload